astronomer/astro-sdk/README.md

 ## Putting it All Together

 The following is a full example DAG of a SQL + Python workflow using `astro`.
+We pull data from S3, run SQL transformations to merge our pulled data with existing data, and move the result of that merge into a dataframe so that we can complete complex work on it using Python / ML.

 ```python
 from datetime import datetime, timedelta